lab1092/blender-manual_ja/manual/rigging/armatures/editing/templating.rst

 No, View, Joint buttons
    These three toggle buttons (mutually exclusive) control how the roll angle of newly created bones is affected:

+   No
-   - :guilabel:`No`: Do not alter the bones roll (i.e. the new bones' rolls fit their reference ones).
+      Do not alter the bones roll (i.e. the new bones' rolls fit their reference ones).
+   View
-   - :guilabel:`View`: Roll each bone so that one of its X, Y or Z local axis is aligned (as much as possible) with the current view's Z axis.
+      Roll each bone so that one of its X, Y or Z local axis is aligned (as much as possible) with the current view's Z axis.
+   Joint
-   - :guilabel:`Joint`: New bones roll fit their original rotation (as :guilabel:`No` option), but with regards to the bend of the joint with its parent.
+      New bones roll fit their original rotation (as *No* option), but with regards to the bend of the joint with its parent.

 +---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+----------------------------------------------------------+-----------------------------------------------------------+